-As a victim of a federal crime, you have the following rights set forth under Title 18, United States Code, Section 3771(a):
+As a victim of a federal crime, you have the following rights set forth under Title 18, United States Code Section 3771(a):

 (1) The right to be reasonably protected from the accused;

-(2) The right to reasonable, accurate, and timely notice of any public court proceeding, or any parole proceeding, involving the crime or of any release or escape of the accused;
+(2) The right to reasonable, accurate, and timely notice of any public court proceeding, or any parole proceeding, involving the crime or any release or escape of the accused;

-(3) The right not to be excluded from any such public court proceeding, unless the court, after receiving clear and convincing evidence, determines that testimony by the victim would be materially altered if the victim heard other testimony at that proceeding;
+(3) The right not to be excluded from any such public court proceeding, unless the court, after receiving clear and convincing evidence, determines that testimony by the victim would be materially altered if the victim heard other testimony at the proceeding;